Antonios Naguib: Biography

 On 13 October 2011, after attacks by the military against peaceful protesters in Cairo and reported denials of Christian building permits, Naguib urged fraternity among Egyptians of different faiths and expressed his confidence in the country's transitional government.

 Naguib suffered a stroke on 31 December 2011.
 He suffered from partial paralysis and had difficulty speaking.
-In February 2012, as his health deteriorated, Kyrillos William, Bishop of Assiut, the eldest of the other active Coptic bishops, was assigned as his assistant to manage the church in case of incapacity of the patriarch.
 Although Naguib's health improved slowly with the help of physiotherapy, he had to undergo further brain surgery.
-He resigned as Patriarch on 15 January 2013.
+He resigned as Patriarch on 15 January 2013 and was succeeded by Kyrillos William, Bishop of Assiut.

 Naguib was one of the cardinal electors at the 2013 conclave that elected Pope Francis.
 During the procession and oath taking prior to the doors being shut, Naguib was bareheaded and wore predominantly black vestments proper to the Coptic Catholic Church since he was one of the four cardinal-electors during that conclave who were from outside the Latin Church.
 The other three cardinal-electors from outside the Latin Church were Maronite Patriarch Bechara Boutros al-Rahi, Syro-Malabar Major Archbishop George Alencherry, and Syro-Malankara Major Archbishop Baselios Cleemis and they too, wore distinct vestments proper to their respective churches.

 Naguib died in Cairo following a long illness on 28 March 2022 at the age of 87.